How to Use Fabric and Flowers to Make a Spring Wreath

 - Decide how much of the wreath you want to cover with your flowers.
 I mentally divided my wreath into four sections: two sections would be flowers and two sections would be fabric.

-Step 2 – Making Fabric Strips
+Step 3 – Choosing Fabric

 From my fabric stash, I selected four coordinating fabrics.
 Three of them had shades of pinks, blues, greens, and purples – all traditional spring colors.
 One fabric was green with small polka dots.
 (I realized I didn’t have enough of the green checked fabric, so I replaced it with the green polka dot fabric.)